White-Hat Link Building: Definition, Rules, and Examples

 Building links using a whitehat approach is a long-term, sustainable strategy.
 This helps to maintain your rankings and position in SERPs over time.

 You should never attempt to deceive Google by using black hat tactics, as Google will take strict action against such behavior.
-So it’s better to stick to the guidelines by Google and use White-hat link-building strategies to build backlinks.
+It’s better to follow Google’s guidelines and use White-hat link-building strategies to build backlinks.

 FAQs